 Long-term incentive compensation is provided through the granting of stock options and restricted stock under the Company's Stock Option Plans.
-The Committee believes that grants of stock options and restricted stock align stockholder and Executive Officer interests.
-Generally, the Committee approves grants at the beginning of the year with the size of grants determined by each Executive Officer's level of responsibility after comparison to the equity grant practices of the peer group.
-Competitive grant practices are evaluated in terms of annualized expected value, and the size of grants to Company Executive Officers reflect the Committee's evaluation of the Company's performance as compared to the peer group.
+The Committee believes that grants of stock options and restricted stock align stockholder and executive officer interests and serve as an effective retention tool.
+Generally, the Committee approves stock option grants at the beginning of the year with the size of grants determined by each executive officer's level of responsibility after comparison to the equity grant practices of the peer group.
+Competitive grant practices are evaluated in terms of both annualized expected value and percentage of common shares outstanding, and the size of grants to Company executive officers reflect the Committee's evaluation of the Company's performance as compared to the peer group.
+As provided in the Company's Stock Option Plans, stock options are granted with an exercise price equal to the Fair Market Value (as defined in the Company's Stock Option Plans) per share on the date of grant.

+For 2002, the Committee decided to change from making annual grants of restricted stock and instead made one grant that will represent the entire restricted stock opportunity for executive officers for the three-year period from 2002 through 2004.
+Moving from an annual to a three-year plan is intended to remove the issues related to the volatility of the Company's share price in determining the size of the grants.
+Grants of restricted stock will vest on the sixth anniversary of grant, although vesting of shares granted in 2002 may be accelerated if certain predefined profitability targets are achieved as of December 31, 2004.

 The mix between stock options and restricted stock is such that a majority of the expected value is delivered through the granting of stock options.
-The size of previous grants and the number of shares held by an executive are not considered in determining annual award levels.

-As provided in the Company's Stock Option Plans, stock options are granted with an exercise price equal to the Fair Market Value (as defined in the Company's Stock Option Plans) per share on the date of grant.
-Grants of restricted stock will vest on the sixth anniversary of grant, although vesting of shares granted in 2001 may be accelerated if certain predefined profitability targets are achieved as of December 31, 2003.
 No stock option or restricted stock awards are made in the absence of satisfactory performance, which is evaluated by the Committee based on the executive's individual contribution to the long-term health and growth of the Company.